-- 70 In this part: - (a) "fare" means the fee established by the City Manager for transportation in a transit vehicle; - (b) "payment card" means a credit card, debit card, or Arc Card; - (c) "prepaid fare product" means proof of prepayment of a required fare, and includes a validated Edmonton Transit Service ticket, monthly or annual pass, transfer, or other fare medium issued by Edmonton Transit Service; - (d) "proof of payment" means proof of payment of a required fare as demonstrated by: - a valid, unexpired, and unaltered prepaid fare product; or - (ii) a payment card that, when used or contacted with an Edmonton Transit Service fare validation device, produces confirmation that the fare has been paid; and - (e) "proof of payment area" means a transit vehicle and any portion of a transit station designated as a proof of payment area.
+DEFINITIONS 70 In this is part: (a) " fare " means the fee established by the City Manager for transportation in a transit vehicle; (b) " payment card " means a credit card, debit card, or Arc Card; (c) " prepaid fare product " means proof of prepayment of a required fare, and includes a validated Edmonton Transit Service ticket, monthly or annual pass, transfer, or other fare medium issued by Edmonton Transit Service; (d) " proof of payment " means proof of payment of a required fare as demonstrated by: (i) a valid, unexpired, and unaltered prepaid fare product; or a payment card that, when used or contacted with an Edmonton Transit Service fare validation device, produces confirmation that the fare has been paid; and (e) " proof of payment area " means a transit vehicle and any portion of a transit station designated as a proof of payment area.
+FARE PAYMENT 71 (1) - rson must pay the required fare prior to entering, or ediately upon entry to, a proof of payment area.
+(2) rson carrying a valid, unexpired, and unaltered prepaid fare uct is deemed to be in compliance with subsection (1).
+PROOF OF PAYMENT 72 - rson in a proof of payment area must present proof of nent when requested to do so by a bylaw enforcement er.

-FARE PAYMENT

-71 (1) A person must pay the required fare prior to entering, or immediately upon entry to, a proof of payment area.